 If large vessels use only one BSL, it should be deployed windward of the sinking baits.
 If baited hooks are set outboard of the wake, the BSL attachment point to the vessel should be positioned several meters outboard of the side of the vessel that baits are deployed.

-Should be used in combination with appropriate line weighting and night setting.
+Should be used in combination with appropriate branch line weighting and night setting.
+BSLs used alone can rarely protect baited hooks beyond the aerial extent of the line.